 For many of us, we love the summer, and it is the perfect excuse to sit back, relax, and do whatever we want.
 We understand that it is tempting to sleep in until midday, stay in the house in your comfort clothes while watching something on Netflix, or to just catch up with friends over drinks.
 However, if you can put yourself into a dedicated mindset, a part-time job or summer internship can do wonders for your CV/resume.

 The BBC reports that for many graduate employers, they will be seeking individuals who have had some level of experience in their industry.
 By gaining a summer internship, it indicates to the employers that you want to go into that career sector.
 In fact, by devoting your time during the summer, you are showing the employer that you are serious about your career and want to succeed.
 Most companies love recruiting hard-working employees who go above and beyond, even in their spare time.

 Remote internships are available to students and graduates who want to gain work experience in their careers.
 They are beneficial for those who may be unable to travel as much, those who are busy with studying, and those who want to work in an environment of their own choice.

 Moreover, the consensus is that they are an excellent opportunity to advance your resume.
 Interning full-time or part-time around your studies from your home, university campus or café has never been more convenient.
 By having access to a computer or electronic device, and a reliable WiFi connection, you can learn and acquire great skills while exhibiting your capabilities to employers.
 For internships, such as those partnering with Virtual Internships, you will be in regular contact with mentors who will teach and train you the necessary skills.
 This can help you hit the ground running with the host company, as well as help develop the skills needed to pursue your career goals.
-Thus, whatever sector you want to work in, internships can be invaluable and aid in adding further experience to your CV/resume.
+Thus, whatever sector you want to work in be it Business, Legal, Digital Marketing and so on, internships can be invaluable and aid in adding further experience to your CV/resume.